Nuneaton Campus Redevelopment

 The revised masterplan will now include almost twice as many car parking spaces, increased from around 200 to at least 400 spaces.
 These include parking spaces for those with disabilities and will ensure college staff, students and visitors have plenty of space to park and minimise any impact on the surrounding residential area.

 Options for cycling, walking, car-sharing and parking will be considered as part of a revised transport strategy.

 Housing density reduced

-To help accommodate concerns about traffic issues, the masterplan now includes fewer residential units, and will now consist of 195 homes, reduced from the 220 outlined within the original plan.
+To help accommodate concerns about traffic issues, the masterplan now includes fewer residential units (195 homes vs 220 originally outlined and many of which will be affordable).

 Investment in sports facilities